ztan-dev/siut-internship-fall2025-ros/README.md

     ```http://localhost:6080/vnc.html```

-1. Open a terminal window and verify ROS 2 installation by running this command (output should NOT be empty):
+1. Open a terminal window and verify ROS 2 installation by running this command (output should show ROS variables):

     ```printenv | grep ROS```